redhat-appdev-practice/openapi-quarkus-archetype/README.md

 ## FAQ

-- Whay are there no OpenAPI/Swagger annotations in the generated code?
+- Why are there no OpenAPI/Swagger annotations in the generated code?
-  - I'm still working on getting a proper Quarkus generator in the upstream OpenAPI Generator, so in the meantime I have had to make compromises
+  - The current JAXRS-Spec+Quarkus generator uses `quarkus-smallrye-openapi` and thus it does not need Swagger/OpenAPI Annotations.
+IT will reconcile the OpenAPI Spec file with the code to provide a unified view.